-Public engagement for the plan consisted of information and feedback solicited via the Regional District of Nanaimo's (RDN) Wildfire Resiliency Initiative Get Involved webpage, as well as two community events hosted online via Zoom on August 26th 2021 and November 24th 2021.
+Public engagement for the plan consisted of information and feedback solicited via the RDN's Wildfire Resiliency Initiative Get Involved webpage, as well as two community events hosted online via Zoom on August 26th, 2021 and November 17th, 2021.
 Because of the COVID-19 pandemic, engagement for the plan was strictly online only.
 Webinar presentations included an open-ended Q & A with attendees.
 Presentations were recorded and published on the RDN's Get Involved page for the project via YouTube.
 An interactive web-based "StoryMap" was also prepared and shared via the Get Involved page to introduce community members to the project.